 We understand that our city’s energy is an important resource we all share.
 Understanding your electricity pricing and how your bill comes about is the first step to reducing your usage.
 Check!

 If you have time-of-use (TOU) pricing, your energy pricing is driven by the time of the day—these are referred to as ‘peak’, ‘shoulder’ and ‘off-peak’ periods.
 This is why your energy might be more expensive on weeknights when everyone is cooking dinner or popping on a load of washing.
 An easy way around this is to time-shift your appliances to off-peak times.
 Take advantage of the inbuilt timers and set your dishwasher and swimming pool pump to run overnight, do your laundry on the weekend or while you’re at work.
 These are all small changes that add up to make a big difference on your next bill.

 Get the most out of your electricity with energy saving tips tailored for Canberra in our ‘Power to save’ booklet.

 You’ve probably heard the words ‘green energy’ and ‘carbon offset’, but if you’re looking for more information to decipher all of those renewable energy buzzwords, visit our Green Glossary.

 Feeling like you’re on a roll with electricity pricing and keen to learn more?
 Take a look at more pricing information and FAQs.

-With set, regular payments and our lowest energy rate, it has never been simpler to save.
-Whether you’re new to local energy, or you’ve been with us for a while, connect with our expert team of locals for powerful energy advice to find the best plan for you—call 13 14 93.
+It has never been easier to save with great energy rates, no lock-in contracts and award-winning service.
+Whether you’re new to local energy, or you’ve been with us for a while, connect with our expert team of locals for powerful energy advice to find the best plan for you—call 13 14 93 or compare plans online.